thoth-tech/handbook/docs/company/reports/t2-2022/ontrack-report.md

 #### Overview, Goals, and Objectives

-This project’s main goal is to identify and document the current features of OnTrack and put in place a Quality Assurance and Testing infrastructure to better maintain the quality of OnTrack and allow for more polished product.
+This projects main goal is to identify and document the current features of OnTrack and put in place a Quality Assurance and Testing infrastructure to better maintain the quality of OnTrack and allow for more polished product.
 As OnTrack continues in its development, ensuring that robust testing is important for ensuring the quality of OnTrack as a system.
 The overarching goal of this